bluesillybeard/Pinc/include/graphics.md

     - Texture
 3. draw stuff
     - `pinc_graphics_draw(window, pipeline, vertexArray, elementArray, first, count)`
-        - This stores a draw command to a command list
-        - the state of the pipeline is copied
+        - Tells pinc to draw something
         - first is the first element / vertex to draw
         - count is the number of elements / vertices to draw, or 0 for the rest of the array.
     - `pinc_graphics_done()`